 A percentile rainfall event represents a precipitation amount that the chosen percent of all rainfall events for the period of record do not exceed.
 For example, the 95th percentile of rainfall events is the measured precipitation depth accumulated over 24 hours that ranks as the 95th-percent rainfall depth based on the range of all daily event occurrences during the period of record.
-Initial studies indicate that the amount of water to be infiltrated on site to meet the required 95 percentile will be more than the quantity that the DEP Green Infrastructure methodology will require.
-If the quantity is reasonably close, the designer is to study what additional measures would be needed to meet the credit intent based on soil characteristics and approximate cost to implement above that required for DEP regulated Green Infrastructure.
-Please refer to the NYC Green Infrastructure On-Site Design Manual under the References section.
+Initial studies indicate that the amount of water to be infiltrated on site to meet the required 95 percentile will be more than the quantity that the DEP Green Infrastructure methodology will permit.
+The designer is to study what additional measures will be needed to meet the credit intent based on soli characteristics and approximate cost to implement above that required for DEP regulated Green Infrastructure.
+Please refer to the NYC Green Infrastructure On-Site Design Manual under the references section.